Birchville, California: The Roaring 60s

 Birchville reached its heyday in the 1860s.
 Its population reached several hundred, of whom 87 voted in 1860.
 It boasted hotels, saloons, several stores, a blacksmith, a shoemaker and other amenities.
 It was connected by stage to Marysville and North San Juan.
 The first private school was opened in 1856 by Mrs. Newell; another was opened by Miss Lyon in 1862.
 A public school was opened in 1863 in a repurposed miner's cabin.
 In 1866, the Birchville School District was created.
 A one room schoolhouse was built in 1874, complete with a 150 volume library.
 At one point, the school had 75 students.
 Birchville was connected to the world's first long distance telephone line, established in 1878, to link the mining communities around the San Juan Ridge.

 St. Columcille's Church

 In 1865, the San Juan and Bridgeport Union Guard, under the command of Captain Francis Coffey, built its armory in Birchville, which is midway between North San Juan and Bridgeport.
 The armory fell into disuse after the Civil War.
 In 1869, the armory building was purchased by Father Dalton.
 It became St. Columcille’s Catholic Church and continued as a place of worship until 1955.
 In 1969, it was purchased by Bart "Babe" Pinaglia, known affectionately as Mr. San Juan, who donated the building to the State of California.
 It was dismantled, and in 1971, moved to Malakoff State Historic Park, some 15 miles further up the ridge, where it proudly stands today as a reminder of the colorful history of the San Juan Ridge.

+In 2019 the Nevada County Board of Supervisors designated the monument commemorating the town and its St. Columcille’s Catholic Church at 22917 Pleasant Valley Road as Nevada County Historical Landmark NEV 19‑02.